ColinKennedy/ways/docs/contributing.rst

 plugins into Ways from disk, a database, or whatever other method you'd like.

 Other than that, they are not special in any way.
-Everything related to Descriptors is found in the :class:`ways.base.descriptor` file.
+Everything related to Descriptors is found in the :mod:`ways.base.descriptor` file.
 To see how they're loaded, revisit ways.base.cache.
-In particular, it's good to notice two things in :class:`ways.base.cache`.
+In particular, it's good to notice two things in :mod:`ways.base.cache`.

 1. add_search_path is just an alias to add_descriptor.
 The user can add plugins